Nickel Boys: Critical reception

-Sight & Sound put the film as their tenth pick on their list of the best 50 movies of 2024.
+Metacritic, which uses a weighted average, assigned the film a score of 91 out of 100, based on 49 critics, indicating "universal acclaim".Sight & Sound put the film as their tenth pick on their list of the best 50 movies of 2024.

 Lovia Gyarkye of The Hollywood Reporter praised the film and cast performances.
 She highlighted the unique visual style, cinematography, and Ross's artistic portrayal of the novel's story.
 Pete Hammond writing for Deadline Hollywood criticized the "overlong" runtime and Ross's use of first person POV-style shooting of one character talking to another that is not seen on camera and only heard.
 He wrote, "It is a dangling conversation approach that goes quickly from being intriguing to being annoying, pointing to artifice rather than serving the story", and added, "I hope it doesn't prevent some audiences from getting the larger point that we should be talking about".
 Maureen Lee Lenker of Entertainment Weekly felt a disconnection with Elwood and Turner by the POV approach, explaining, "Both Wilson and Herisse give subtle, affecting performances but the first-person approach means they are often not on camera.
 Their performances are largely experiential, which makes it difficult to connect with their work on an emotional level".

 Carla Renata writing for TheWrap applauded Alex Somers and Scott Alario's music score, casting and performances.
 She expressed: "This may sound like another Black trauma porn motion picture sanctioned by Hollywood to exploit Black history for financial gain.
 Thankfully, through the lens of Ross, this narrative doesn't fall into that trap we have seen for decades.
 Ross [...] brings his unique cinematic sensibility, allowing audiences to experience this type of story from a sensory perspective".
 IndieWires David Ehrlich gave the film an "A" grade, emphasizing the film's visual style and storytelling technique.
 David Canfield of Vanity Fair wrote the film's "avant-garde approach is cannily balanced by its moral urgency and aesthetic rigor.
 Like last year's The Zone of Interest, it all but reinvents the language for movies about a particular, dark historical chapter, and seems primed to spark conversations about both its content and its form".